yanorepuser4/neural-compressor/examples/tensorflow/experiement/gpt-j/README.md

 ## 2. Prepare Pretrained model

-The pretrained model is provided by [Keras Applications](https://keras.io/api/applications/). prepare the model, Run as follow:
+The pretrained model is provided by Huggingface.
+Please run the following code to save the gpt-j-6B to ```saved_model``` format:
  ```
 python prepare_model.py
  ```